The Benefits of Time-in-Range for Type 2 Diabetes with DCES Megan Muñoz

 The best way to do it if you are checking blood sugars is to take a 14-day span, and you try to check blood sugars as often as possible.
 Check two hours after your meal, before meals, overnight, bedtime.
 Dedicate your energy and time to checking as many blood sugars over that two-week period.
-And then, you take the number of blood sugars that fell between 70 mg/dL and 180 mg/dL, and you divide it by your total number of blood sugars.
+And then, you take the number of blood sugars that fell between 3.9 mmol/L70 mg/dL and 10.0 mmol/L180 mg/dL, and you divide it by your total number of blood sugars.

 So, let’s say you checked 100 blood sugars in that time period.
-And 75 of those blood sugars were in a healthy range, so between 70 mg/dL and 180 mg/dL.
+And 75 of those blood sugars were in a healthy range, so between 3.9 mmol/L70 mg/dL and 10.0 mmol/L180 mg/dL.
 Take that 75 divided by 100, which is the total number of blood sugars, and times 100, times that by 100.
-That equals your time-in-range.
+That equals your time in range.

 But I would add too, some of the meters now have apps that will go with them that will provide a lot of that information.
 So, that’s something you could check and see if the meter that you’re using, especially if it’s newer within the last three to five years.
 A lot of them have apps, where you wouldn’t have to go through the process of doing the math, but it would provide it for you.

-Do you have patients who come to you and say, “Megan, I’m only in range for 40% of the time, how do I keep my perspective that I can actually manage my diabetes very well?”
+Do you have patients who come to you and say, “Megan, I’m only in range for 40 percent of the time, how do I keep my perspective that I can actually manage my diabetes very well?”
 How do you help patients move through that?

 That’s a really good question.
 That’s something that’s really hard to deal with when somebody has struggled with high blood sugars for so long.
 I actually find most people end up not using their CGM at a certain point and they take it off.